-Gunpoint received \$322,000 (US\$250,000) upon signing the Newcrest Agreement.
-Subsequent to year end, Newcrest elected to enter into the Option Phase and continue to explore Appaloosa by providing a US\$750,000 cash payment to the Company.
-The Option Phase is an 18 month period from signing the Newcrest Agreement, and Newcrest will undertaking a minimum US\$2 million in exploration expenditures during the Option Phase.
+In September 2022, Gunpoint received \$322,000 (US\$250,000) upon signing the Newcrest Agreement.
+In January 2023, Newcrest elected to enter into the Option Phase and continue to explore Appaloosa by providing a \$1,005,000 (US\$750,000) cash payment to the Company.
+As part of the agreement, Newcrest will be undertaking a minimum US\$2 million in exploration expenditures during the Option Phase over an estimated period of 18 months.
 Newcrest will not earn a vested interest in Appaloosa during the Investigation and Option Phases.